openstack/cinder/doc/source/devref/unit_tests.rst

 Database
 --------

-Some of the unit tests make queries against an sqlite database [#f3]_.
+Some of the unit tests make queries against an sqlite database.
 By default, the test database (``tests.sqlite``) is deleted and recreated each time ``run_tests.sh`` is invoked (This is equivalent to using the ``-r, --recreate-db`` flag).
 To reduce testing time if a database already